dcarter-ds/dcarter-ds.github.io/index.md

 ### Data Scientist

-I'm a data scientist from the West coast.
+I'm a data scientist from California.

 ### Projects